Find Affordable College Courses

 55 Yearly Graduations

 University of Wisconsin - Madison comes in at #18 on our list of the most popular colleges offering master's degrees in engineering.
 Roughly 44,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-During the 2020-2021 academic year, 55 people received their master's degree in engineering from UW - Madison.
-About 25% of this group were women, and 16% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 55 people received their master's degree in engineering from UW - Madison.
+Around 16% of these students were from an underrepresented racial-ethnic group, and 27% were women.
+Data shows that UW - Madison graduates that hold this degree go on to make a median salary of $102,396.

 #19